ziginfo/NanoKontrol2-Chataigne-Module/README.md

 # Korg NanoKontrol2 MC Chataigne-Module
-A Chataigne module for Korg NanoKontrol2 in Mackie-Control-Mode (the scripts is based on the "Mackie-Control-Chataigne-Module" made by "Guesn"....thaks for his job !)
+A Chataigne module for Korg NanoKontrol2 in Mackie-Control-Mode (the script is based on the "Mackie-Control-Chataigne-Module" made by "Guesn"....thanks for his great job !)

 the NanoKontrol2 should be in Mackie-Control-Mode (as Cubase etc...) hold buttons SET and REWIND at startup